Thursday, October 23, 2025

 2. Overutilization of fitness care assets with the aid of both patients and fitness care providers themselves.
 Technological innovation.
 Data that proves growing fitness care fees are due to technological innovation is complicated to attain; however, estimates of the contribution to the rise in fitness care expenses due to technological innovation range anywhere from 40% to sixty-five% (Table 2, page 8).
 Though we often only have empirical facts for this, numerous examples illustrate the principle.
 Heart attacks used to be treated with aspirin and prayer.
 Now they’re handled with tablets to manipulate shock, pulmonary edema, and arrhythmias in addition to thrombolytic therapy, cardiac catheterization with angioplasty or stenting, and coronary artery bypass grafting.

 4. Patients tend to call for greater testing in preference to much less.
 As stated above.
-And physicians regularly have trouble refusing patient requests for lots reasons (eg, looking to thrill them, fear of lacking a analysis and being sued, and many others).
+And physicians regularly have trouble refusing patient requests for lots of reasons (eg, looking to thrill them, fear of lacking a analysis and being sued, and many others).

 WHAT VALUE ARE WE GETTING FOR THE DOLLARS WE SPEND?